jeloou/run.sh/README.md

   	  -v, --version
   	  -h, --help

 More options can be added just by modifying the `USAGE` variable, you can add a new option by adding `-p, --pid` or `-p, --pid <p>`, if the option takes a value .
-All those options will be pass to your app like system properties, using your app name as a prefix.
-They can be accesed like this
+All those options will be pass to your app as system properties, using your app name as prefix.
+They can be accessed like this

 ```java
   package com.example.bootstrap.App;